You are here

 Application for Outdoor Seating

 House Bill 349 was signed by Governor Carney allowing outdoor dining and consumption of alcohol outdoors through March 31, 2021.
 The bill extends the State of Emergency provisions allowing food and drink establishments to sell alcoholic beverages for take-out, curbside or drive-through service, and to expand their outdoor seating space, increasing their square footage and overall seating capacity.
 Restaurants may continue to apply to use sidewalks for outdoor seating by submitting an Application for Outdoor Seating.
-Merchants may use up to three feet from their storefront to display wares without an application.
-Business sidewalk usage must take into account ADA and social distancing requirements.

 City of Rehoboth Beach Modifies Face Covering Requirement